N0seP1ker/PokerTable/README.md

 ## Features
 - Login via main page or direct room link.
+- **Automatic Reconnection**: If you disconnect (network issue, browser refresh, etc.), you can rejoin with the same name and keep your seat and chips for up to 5 minutes.
+- **Device Recognition**: The same device can always use the same username when reconnecting to a room.
+- **Duplicate Name Protection**: Different devices cannot use the same name in the same room.
 - Host can configure (all these take effect on the next round):
   - Small/Big blind
   - Ante toggle